gman-au/not-again/README.md

 * [Currents.dev](https://currents.dev)
 * [Microsoft Playwright Testing](https://azure.microsoft.com/en-au/products/playwright-testing)

-In fact, the primary driver for this platform was the absence of a .NET equivalent for the above (I really thought Microsoft Playwright Testing would support .NET!)
+<sub><i>In fact, the primary driver for this platform was the absence of a .NET equivalent for the above (I really thought Microsoft Playwright Testing would support .NET!)</i></sub>